 When you go down the path of a prefab home, you’ll need to find and purchase your own piece of land for this to be placed on.
 This may require more time and resources than if you were to get a house and land package, however, it also gives you more control over the end location.
 Any work required to prepare the land for a prefab home, such as removing or adding in soil, will also be an additional cost to factor into your budget as this will vary depending on the condition of the site you choose.

 Genius Homes understand that one of the biggest frustrations when building a home is unexpected costs, therefore we provide an all-inclusive price for enquiries which, when broken down, include; materials, construction costs, fittings, and most importantly site costs.
 However, it’s important to be aware of the costs that are not included in this price, such as the transport and travel, and the normal service connection costs (power and plumbing) as these are dependent on your site location and available existing services.
 Transport prices can range from $3,000 to $20,000 depending on your location.
 When purchasing a prefab home from Genius Home, your project manager will come to your site and identify additional costs before your project gets underway so that you have no expensive surprises later on.

 While each route you take towards building a house has advantages and disadvantages, prefab homes tend to provide a faster and more affordable solution to a traditional kitset house due to the controlled construction process.
 As long as you are aware of all of the costs involved and are happy to find your own land, prefabs provide a convenient housing solution!

-To explore our full range of prefab home options, download our latest product catalogue by clicking on the link below.
+To explore our full range of prefab home options, download our latest product catalogue.
 Alternatively, if you’d like to discuss the process with one of your experienced consultants, feel free to contact us directly.